cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-server.md

 ## Description

 `ALTER SERVER` changes the definition of a foreign server.
 The first form of the command changes the version string or the generic options of the server.
-Greenplum Database requires at least one clause.
+Cloudberry Database requires at least one clause.
 The second and third forms of the command change the owner or the name of the server.

 To alter the server, you must be the owner of the server.
 To alter the owner you must: